weefbellington/screenplay/README.md

 The reference implementation is the `StandardScene`.
 This is the scene that your scenes should extend from if they're being inflated from XML.
 Internally, it uses Flow's [Layouts.createView()](https://github.com/square/flow/blob/master/flow/src/main/java/flow/Layouts.java) to create the View.
-Scenes can be hooked up to `Component`s, which receive callbacks after the scene is set up and before it is torn down.
+Scenes can be hooked up to `Components`, which receive callbacks after the scene is set up and before it is torn down.
 They are used to apply behaviors to the scene.
 For example, this DialogScene has a Component that locks the navigation drawer while the dialog is active: